 Mercuric Oxide Battery

 Series Parallel Battery Cells

-In our daily life we generally use two types of batteries, one of which is the use and through type meaning it can be used once before it totally discharges.
-Another type of battery is rechargeable which means it can be reused multiple times by recharging it externally.
-The former is called primary battery and the latter is called secondary battery.
+In our daily life, we generally use two types of batteries, one of them is which can be used once before it gets totally discharged.
+Another type of battery is rechargeable which means it can be used multiple times by recharging it externally.
+The former is called primary battery and the later is called secondary battery.

 We often see this symbol in many diagrams of electrical and electronics network.
 This is the most popularly used symbol for battery.
 The bigger lines represent positive terminal of the cells and smaller lines represent negative terminal of the cells connected in the battery.

 We are often confused about the terms battery cell and battery.
 We generally refer a battery as a single electro-chemical cell.
 But literally, battery does not mean that.
 Battery means a number of electro-chemical cells connected together to meet a certain voltage and electric current level.
 Although there may be a single cell battery, literally, battery and cell are different.

 History of BatteryIn the year of 1936 during the middle of summer, an ancient tomb was discovered during construction of a new railway line near Bagdad city in Iraq.
 The relics found in that tomb were about 2000 years old.
 Among these relics, there were some clay jars or vessels which were sealed at the top with pitch.
 An iron rod, surrounded by a cylindrical tube made of wrapped copper sheet was projected out from this sealed top.
 When these pots were filled with an acidic liquid, they produced a potential difference of around 2 volts between the iron and copper.
 These clay jars are suspected to be 2000 year old battery cells.